mrafayaleem/tf-idf-luigi-pipeline/README.md

 These tasks are defined in `code/pipeline/tasks.py`

+Each task writes it's output to a pickled target file that is used as an input for the next task.
+These files are generated in `code/pipeline/data`.

 The underlying implementation of the parser and tf-idf algorithm are located in the nlp package.
 I have ensured that every possible detail is broken into small functions so they can be unit tested individually.
 For example, we can unit-test tf component of tf-idf by virtue of having tf as a separate function.

 I have also included a jupyter notebook (tf-idf.ipynb) to understand the individual breakdown of the algorithm.